 And just one other odd fish story:

 Glendathalion Well is situated about two miles from Ballyheigue.
 Long ago people often used to visit this well and they saw small fishes jumping in the water.
 At this time a man called Cantillon lived in Ballyheigue and like many others he tried to catch the fish.
 At Last he succeeded in doing so and took one of the fishes from the water but what a surprise and shock his friends got the following day when they found he had completely lost his sight.
-People go to this well now on fridays for a cure for the eyes.
-(Schools’ Folklore Collection:224:0417)
+People go to this well now on Fridays for a cure for the eyes.
+(SFC:224:0417)

 The eye connection continues, the fish have multiplied and another well known Ballyheigue figure is brought into the folklore – Richard Cantillon: an entrepreneur and economist who amassed great wealth in the early eighteenth century through buying the MIssissippi Company; who may have been murdered or who may have staged his own death to get out of financial difficulties brought on by the spectacular collapse of his business.
 A fascinating story in itself but there’s no mention of him ending up blind.